Donations sought for care of 13 dogs after owner passes away

 The Humane Society of Louisiana is asking for donations to help treat and place 13 Maltese dogs after their elderly owner passed away last week.

-The agency says they have been working multiple cases following Hurricane Ida's landfall, when they were alerted to this situation.
+The organization says they have been working multiple cases following Hurricane Ida's landfall, when they were alerted to this situation.
 The dogs were taken to Allie's Alley Grooming Spa in Bogalusa Sunday; workers came in on their day off to fix up the group for adoption.

 The Humane Society says interest is extremely high in the animals, and all of them have been adopted.